 Thank you for your interest in the Allegro Guitar Series.
 We review materials on an ongoing basis and are usually booked about 12 months in advance of each season.
 For instance, by September all the artists for the following September through April will be chosen.
-We prefer materials and sound samples to be available electronically on a web site or through email.
-If you do not have that capability you may submit materials to the address below.
+We prefer materials and sound samples to be available electronically on a web site or via email.
+If you do not have that capability, you may submit materials to the address below.
 We are not able to respond to all requests, but will be in touch if we need additional information.
 It is not necessary to submit proposals to the individual presenters.
 Only proposals received at the address or email below will be considered.

 The current review panel is made up of myself and several other professionals in our field.
 Our International Advisory Board as well as a panel of local professionals also advises us.
 We generally present two or three well-known artists and two or three virtuoso players who are currently less well known.
-You may check the “Artists Presented” at the bottom of our home page to see who we have presented in the past.
+You may check the “Artists Presented” at the bottom of our home page to see artists we have presented in the past.
 Hundreds of artists have submitted requests to be presented by the AGS and, as you can imagine, the most trying aspect of our job is choosing from among the great number of fine performers.

 Artists for the Allegro Guitar Series are contracted through the Allegro Arts Partnership (AAP) an organization under the auspices of the Fort Worth Classic Guitar Society.
 (Contracts and payments issue from FWCGS.)
 The AAP exercises a policy of program approval to avoid duplications and repertoire that is not appropriate for the season series.
 Artists must be willing to submit programs for consideration along with other materials.
 Any changes to the proposed program must be approved by AAP.

 The AAP reserves the right to choose artists for the series based on artistic merit and appropriateness of repertoire.
-All artists presented by the AAP must have current INS documentation and must show proof of valid visas prior to their engagement.
-By U.S. federal law, we are allowed neither to present nor to pay artists without a proper work visas in force.
+All foreign artists presented by the AAP must have current INS documentation and must show proof of valid work visas* prior to their engagement.
+By U.S. federal law, we are allowed neither to present nor to pay artists without proper work visas in force.
 As a 501(c)(3) non-profit organization, we are required to report our budget to the IRS annually.
 The AAP does not discriminate against anyone for any reason.

 Again, thank you for your interest in our series.